Netcentric/accesscontroltool/README.md

 # User Interface

 There is a Felix Web Console plugin (at `/system/console/actool`) as well as a Touch UI console (at `/mnt/overlay/netcentric/actool/content/overview.html`) to apply configurations and to inspect previous executions of the tool.
-Additionally there is a [JMX interface](docs/Jmx.md) interface for some advanced use cases.
+Additionally there is a [JMX interface](docs/Jmx.md) for some advanced use cases.

 # Applying a AC Tool Configurations